 - 1 28 oz can crushed tomatoes

 - 1 teaspoon Italian seasoning

 - Heat a large skillet with 2 tablespoons olive oil.
-Place flour in a shallow bowl, egg product in a second shallow bowl and breadcrumbs and Parmesan cheese in a third shallow bowl.
+Place flour in a shallow bowl, combine the eggs and water in a second shallow bowl and breadcrumbs and Parmesan cheese in a third shallow bowl.
 Season pork chops with salt and pepper.
 Dip pork in flour, then eggs, followed by breadcrumbs.
 Cook in skillet about 5-7 minutes or until browned on each side.
 Arrange pork chops on a casserole dish coated with cooking spray.

 - Meanwhile, heating remaining tablespoon of olive oil in a small saucepan.
 Add garlic and cook for one minute.
 Add crushed tomatoes, diced, tomatoes and sauce.
 Stir in sugar, salt and seasoning.
 Cook until mixture begins to simmer.
 Reduce heat to low and cover.